acend/website-hugo/site/content/en/trainings/openshift4ops.md

 # Trainingsinhalt
 trainingsinhalt:
     title : "Content"
-    text : "
-Our trainings consist of varied presentations and hands-on labs to convey their content in an exciting way.
+    text : "Our trainings consist of varied presentations and hands-on labs to convey their content in an exciting way.
 We are also happy to make reference to your infrastructure in consultation with you.
-If there is a need for additional content, we can make adjustments at your request.
+If there is a need for additional content, we can make adjustments at your request."
-"
     liste1:
       title: "OpenShift 4 Overview"
       liste: